 Yes, Carlton Smith came from the same great wrestling family as Bert Mansfield and Frank Mantovich, and he clearly continued to learn from his brother Frank during the early days of his professional career.
 Carlton Smith, born in Barnsley in 1914, was destined to become one of the top post war middleweights, considerably lighter than his brothers.
 Name any lighter weight wrestler you know from the 1950s and Carlton Smith (or his alter ego Sanky Allan) wrestled them and most likely beat them on occasions.
 His wrestling career continued until the end of the 1950s, we last spotted him in 1958.

-Davey Boy Smith (Young David)
+Davey Boy Smith (Also known as Young David)

 To the world he was the British Bulldog, a hugely successful British flag carrier to the corners of the world.
 The more elderley Heritage readers recall a very young looking Young David, a scrawny kid some might unkindly say, who was tossed to the lions, namely the likes of John Naylor.
 The scrawny kid was destined to cross the Atlantic and emerge as Davey Boy Smith, the British Bulldog.